apwbs/MARTSIA-demo/README.md

 If you want a more complete version of MARTSIA, please check our paper entitled "[Enabling Data Confidentiality with Public Blockchains](https://arxiv.org/abs/2308.03791)", submitted to [ACM TOIT](https://dl.acm.org/journal/toit) and currently under review.

 ## MARTSIA main page
-If you want to go back to the main [MARTSIA page please click here](https://github.com/apwbs/MARTSIA).
+If you want to go back to the main [MARTSIA GitHub page please click here](https://github.com/apwbs/MARTSIA).